gwastro/pycbc/docs/ahope/template_bank.rst

 Adding a new executable is not too hard, please ask a developer for some pointers on how to do this if you want to add a new code.

-Also see :ref:`tmpltbankmod` for a description/introduction to pycbc template bank code and papers describing these codes, lalapps_tmpltbank and sBank.
+Also see :ref:`Pycbc.Tmpltbank <tmpltbankmod>` for a description/introduction to pycbc template bank code and papers describing these codes, lalapps_tmpltbank and sBank.

 $$$$$$$$$$$$$$$$$$
 lalapps_tmpltbank